 7. The Mayor or a designee acting as a non-voting Chair

-The process will consist of approximately 4 to 6 public meetings over a 60 day period starting October 2nd at 6:00PM, with future meetings to TBD.
+The process will consist of approximately 4 to 6 public meetings over a 60 day period starting in October, 2018, with future meetings to TBD.
 All meetings will be recorded and made available to the public.
-The City Manager will assign appropriate staff resources to this committee, and help in promotion of open positions and future meetings to maximize public participation.
 Upon completion of draft ordinances, they will be presented to both Conservation and Planning Boards for further review period, which shall not exceed 2 meetings or 60 days, at which time they shall forward their recommendations, notes, suggested edits etc. to MAG-ARP, which will then present, via workshop, findings and draft ordinances to the City Council for deliberation and action.